mkropat/jumpapp/README.md

 With **jumpapp**, you can bind a key to switch directly to the window of a particular application.
 If there's more than one window, **jumpapp** lets you cycle through them all.
 If the application isn't running yet, **jumpapp** is smart enough to start the application for you.

 In short, it's probably the fastest way for a keyboard-junkie to switch between applications in a modern desktop environment.
-All you have to do is configure the shortcuts you want to use:
+All you have to do is configure the key bindings you want to use:

 ![Settings Example](http://i.imgur.com/dAj8NDZ.png "On Ubuntu it's under All Settings → Keyboard → Shortcuts")